Nezalli/Nezalli/README.md

 I enjoy working on projects that combine:
 - Artificial Intelligence and Machine Learning concepts
 - Engineering logic with design-oriented thinking
-- Exploration, research, and continuous improvement
+- Exploration, research, and improvement

 What would you find:
 - Academic projects